wasmCloud/wasmcloud.com/docs/reference/glossary.md

 ## Actors
 An actor is the smallest deployment of compute within a wasmCloud cluster.
 They are `.wasm` files that have been cryptographically signed with claim attestations indicating what they can and cannot do.
 For more information, see [actors](../fundamentals/actors).

-## Capabilities
+## Capability Providers
-A capability is any form of side effect that can be produced by an actor.
+"Capability Provider", "Capability", or most commonly called "Provider" is any form of side effect that can be produced by an actor.
 In other words, capabilities are the means by which actors, otherwise isolated and sandboxed, can perform high-level I/O. For more information, see [capability model](../fundamentals/capabilities).

 ## Lattice
 The lattice is a self-forming cluster of wasmCloud nodes.
 Each lattice is uniquely identified by a "prefix" which is used to differentiate traffic from other lattices.
 Membership within a lattice requires a secret key for signing invocations and the ability to trust a specific set of public keys from other hosts.
 For more information, see [lattice management](../production/lattice).